gtyagi777/Content-Explorer/README.md

 # Content-Explorer
-A  Web App to manage and search course content
+A  Web App to manage and search content

 ## How to setup